SAR Analytics Solution by Synspective

 • Step 1: Data acquisition and transmission — SAR satellites cast microwaves to capture ground data day or night.
 The collected raw data is then transmitted to ground stations.

-• Step 2: Data Processing - The raw satellite data is corrected to match the actual shape of the ground (orthorectification) and analyzed using advanced techniques like detecting tiny ground movements (InSAR), identifying changes over time, and spotting objects or areas of interest.
+• Step 2: Data processing — the raw satellite data is corrected to match the actual shape of the ground (orthorectification) and analysed using advanced techniques like detecting tiny ground movements (InSAR), identifying changes over time, and spotting objects or areas of interest.

 Digital X Solution SAR Analytics Solution by Synspective